 A diet rich in fiber can help you feel fuller for longer, help prevent constipation and stabilize blood sugar.

-How Much Fiber Should You Have A Day?
+📏How Much Fiber Should You Have A Day?

-Most people fall short of the daily recommended intake of fiber which is 14 grams for every 1,000 calories you consume.
+Most people fall short of the daily recommended fiber intake which is 14 grams for every 1,000 calories you consume.
 To simplify this, let's break down the daily recommended amount of fiber for men and women, so you can access your ideal intake before printing off my list of high fiber foods and going shopping.

 Children